score-json/json/TSF/trustable/no-json-faults/NJF-08.3.md

     Erikhu1: 1.0
 ---

-The service provided by nlohmann/json does not accept NaN and infinity.
+The service provided by the nlohmann/json library does not accept NaN and infinity.